 I’m Katey Duffey, a veteran of the US Army (6 years), and a zoologist with a passion for mitigating human-carnivore conflicts.
 I earned a B.A. in Zoo and Wildlife Biology, and a Minor in Psychology at Malone University, and earned a M.A in Zoology from Miami University.
-Between my undergrad years starting in 2005 to now, I have experiences working with a large variety of reptiles (70+ species), both captive and wild wolves, and have done local coyote coexistence outreach.
+For several years, I worked with a large variety of reptiles (70+ species), worked with both captive and wild wolves, and have done local coyote coexistence outreach.

-Currently, I am collaborating with Green Initiative NGO, and Duquesne University on a One Health-based snow leopard project in Mongolia’s Altai region, investigating possible diseases in snow leopards.
+Currently, I’m collaborating with Green Initiative NGO, and Duquesne University on a One Health-based snow leopard project in Mongolia’s Altai region, investigating possible diseases in snow leopards.
 One Health is a multi-disciplinary field that combines the efforts of professionals from wildlife/ecology, veterinary, and human health.
 It ties together all human and animal aspects in order to address conservation concerns for keystone species and an ecosystem as a whole.

-I really love doing field work in remote locations, but also enjoy engaging in science communication to broader audiences.
+Not only do I really love doing field work in remote locations, but also enjoy engaging in science communication to broader audiences.
 Before getting into research, the vast majority of my experiences had something to do with public speaking and informal education for wildlife or natural history programs.

 When I’m not engaging in research or conservation projects, I enjoy spending time with my Morgan horse Max, my collie Skylar and labra-dobie Penny, hiking, doing martial arts, archery, mountain biking, and drawing.